Master of Science in Transportation

-In a few years, more than 6 billion people will inhabit the world, placing enormous stress on existing air, rail and highway transportation systems and creating the need for new ways to plan, manage and engineer the systems of the future.
+With more than seven billion people inhabiting the world, there is enormous stress on existing air, rail and highway transportation systems and the need for new ways to plan, manage and engineer the systems of the future is clear.
 The M.S.T. degree program addresses that need.
 Research is at the heart of the program-faculty members and students work closely together to examine the complex issues that arise within and between transportation systems.

 More than half of M.S.T. graduates go on to earn another graduate degree.
 The majority of those enroll in Ph.D. programs, although some continue their studies in other fields, such as business or law.
 Most M.S.T. alumni work in management positions within the transportation industry.

 Links to Representative Research Projects